Catholic Charities programs for Tarrant County and nearby counties.

 A resource that is always in high demand is the Financial Assistance program.
 This Catholic Charity program is very limited in scope, but it may be able to provide emergency financial assistance for basic needs.
 It operates in all counties in the region, including Tarrant, Johnson, and Parker.

-Funds can be used to pay critical expenses and bills in a crisis, and can include rent, utilities, cooling bills, medications, and other expenses.
+Funds can be used to pay critical expenses and bills in a crisis, and can include rent, utilities, cooling bills, medications, some car repair costs, and other expenses.
 After receiving financial assistance from the Catholic Charity program, clients are strongly encouraged to look into credit counseling (see above) and also complete a financial education class.
+The aid is focused on both homeless prevention and work requirements, that is why there may be car repair assistance from Catholic Charities.

 Homeless prevention and assistance is offered by the Catholic Charity HOMES program.
 This program provides aid to those facing eviction and also chronic and vulnerable homeless families and individuals.
 Intensive case management services, advice, support, and other resources are all provided that will enable the homeless to successfully reintegrate into housing.
 This can include funds for security deposits or rent in order to prevent an eviction.